-- Khata (Account) Certificate/ Extract of the Property (represents current owner of a property, of prime importance when you go for khata transfer from Builder’s name to yours after property is purchased)
+- Khata (Account) Certificate/ Extract of the Property (represents the current owner of a property, of prime importance when you go for khata transfer from Builder’s name to yours after the property is purchased)

 - Tax receipts of the property (Verify the past 3 years property tax receipts, which the Builder should have paid)

 - Insurance premium receipts (proof of property being insured against unwanted events which delay construction or cause financial loss to the Builder)

 - Completion Certificate

 Ask for the exact date of completion that will be mentioned in the sale agreement, do not fall for verbal commitments for completion dates in their sales pitches.
 Also look out for the grace period the builder will take for project completion in the agreement.

 For various reasons like the financial emergency, change of mind, a better project or deal elsewhere you may decide to cancel after investing the booking amount.
 Ask the following questions first.